 const registry = registryResult.value;

-const guiSourceResult = await registry.getGui('fixed-limit', 'base');
+const builderResult = await registry.getOrderBuilder("fixed-limit", "base");

-if (guiSourceResult.error) throw new Error(guiSourceResult.error.readableMsg);
+if (builderResult.error) throw new Error(builderResult.error.readableMsg);

-const guiFromRegistry = guiSourceResult.value;
+const builderFromRegistry = builderResult.value;

-import { DotrainOrder } from '@rainlanguage/orderbook';
+import { DotrainOrder } from "@rainlanguage/raindex";

-const dotrainResult = await DotrainOrder.create(FIXED_LIMIT_SOURCE, [ORDERBOOK_SETTINGS]);
+const dotrainResult = await DotrainOrder.create(FIXED_LIMIT_SOURCE, [

 if (dotrainResult.error) throw new Error(dotrainResult.error.readableMsg);